chb/smart-docs/howto/build_smart_frame_ui_apps/index.md

        });
 {% endhighlight  %}

-This code fetches a list of manifests from the container `SMART.MANIFESTS_get`, loops through them, and displays an icon for each app available.
-It then attaches a click handler to each icon: when clicked, we call SMART\_HOST.launch\_app to initiate the launch of this new app.
+This code fetches a list of manifests from the container `SMART.get_manifests`, loops through them, and displays an icon for each app available.
+It then attaches a click handler to each icon: when clicked, we call SMART_HOST.launch_app to initiate the launch of this new app.
 We pass in the app's manifests `m` and our current context `SMART.context`, which specifies the user and record.